Popmotion/popmotion/packages/popmotion-pose/docs/learn/vue/vue-custom-transitions.md

 ---
 title: Custom transitions
-description: How to use Pose for React to define custom transitions
+description: How to use Pose for Vue to define custom transitions.
-category: react
+category: vue
-next: dynamic-props
+next: vue-dynamic-props
 ---

 # Custom transitions

-With [automatic animations](/pose/learn/get-started), it's easy to create snappy and playful animations just by defining poses.
+With [automatic animations](/pose/learn/vue-get-started), it's easy to create snappy and playful animations just by defining poses.

 But there's plenty of instances where we want full control over our animation.
 For this, we can use the `transition` property.